oasysgames/verse-layer-opstack-upgrade/README.md

 ### OPStack Node

 This is a new node for running OPStack.
 It is recommended to use a separate instance from the legacy node.

-An OPStack node requires disk capacity equal to or greater than the legacy node to create a replica of legacy Optimism.
-Depending on the number of blocks, replication may take several hours to several days, so it is recommended to setup early.
+OPStack node requires a disk size of about 30% of the legacy node because it creates a lightweight replica of the legacy Optimism.
+For example, if the size of the `data/l2geth` directory on the legacy node is 100 GB, the OPStack node will need about 30 GB.

+> [!IMPORTANT]
+> Replication can take tens of hours, so early setup is recommended.
+>
+> For example, in the case of SandVerse provided by Oasys (number of blocks: 7.5 million, l2geth data size: 28GB), when the legacy node and the OPStack node were deployed in the same region and zone on GCP, the replication took about 5 hours.
+Note that replication is not parallelized, so there is no advantage to using high iops storage.

 ## Upgrade Process